mdsabiha/capstone_project/README.md

 ---

-## 🪪 License
+## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License –

----

-## ✅ How to Run

-1. Clone the repository
-2. Open `Group_6(Hypertension_Prediction).ipynb` in Jupyter Notebook
-3. Execute the cells in sequence to view EDA, modeling, and evaluation outputs

----

-## 💡 Future Improvements

-- Integrate a live dashboard (e.g., Streamlit or Power BI)
-- Expand dataset with time-series or longitudinal data
-- Implement model deployment via API